South Korea widens nuclear lapses probe; KEPCO chief resigns

-Two reactors remained shut on Wednesday, and five others are closed for maintenance, or through other glitches, raising the prospect of winter power shortages.
-The nuclear industry supplies close to a third of South Korea's electricity.
+Two reactors remained shut, raising the prospect of winter power shortages, as the government looks into how thousands of parts for the reactors were supplied using forged safety documents.

-The authorities have stressed that the parts - such as fuses, switches and heat sensors - are non-crucial, and there is no safety risk.

-Kim Joong-kyum, president and CEO of power utility Korea Electric Power Corp (KEPCO), which owns the operator of the nation's nuclear plants, tendered his resignation for what KEPCO officials said were "personal reasons".
-The presidential office would decide this weekend whether to accept Kim's resignation, an economy ministry official said.
+Kim Joong-kyum, the president and CEO of power utility Korea Electric Power Corp (KEPCO), which owns the operator of the nation's nuclear plants, tendered his resignation for what KEPCO officials said were "personal reasons".
+An economy ministry official said the presidential office would decide this weekend whether to accept Kim's resignation.
+KEPCO shares ended down 3 percent at their lowest close in four weeks.

-A second nuclear official, appointed in June after a series of closures at other nuclear plants, also said he would resign once the investigations over the latest lapses were completed.

-"I am sorting out what happened in the past.
-I will resign at any time once this is settled," Kim Kyun-seop, head of Korea Hydro & Nuclear Power, the KEPCO subsidiary that runs the country's nuclear industry and reviews equipment certification, told a parliamentary hearing.

-KEPCO stock fell 3 percent to its lowest close in a month.

-The closure of the two reactors in Yeonggwang county, 300 km (186 miles) southwest of the capital Seoul, and concerns of more widespread potential problems with a large and growing nuclear program, come after last year's nuclear disaster in neighboring Japan.
+The closure of the two plants and concerns of more widespread potential problems with South Korea's large and growing nuclear programme come after last year's nuclear disaster in neighbouring Japan.

-"Following Fukushima, our residents have become more and more concerned about safety levels at the reactor," said Na Seung-man, who chairs the local council in Yeonggwang.
+"Following Fukushima, our residents have become more and more concerned about safety levels at the reactor," said Na Seung-man, who chairs the local council in Yeonggwang county, some 300 km (186 miles) southwest of the capital Seoul and home to the two shuttered reactors.

 South Korea's Nuclear Safety & Security Commission said it set up a team of 58 private and public investigators to inspect all the country's reactors to see if they were supplied with parts with forged certificates.